8 miles from Ao Chalong

 The most favoured anchorage on the west coast in the high season, holding can be found in 8-10 metres virtually anywhere in the bay.
 The surf can make dinghy landings exciting early and late in the season.
-This southwest facing beach is particularly attractive, with Puravana Phuket Yacht Club, a 5-star resort of considerable fame, perched on the north side of the bay.
+This southwest facing beach is particularly attractive, with The Nai Harn (formerly the Royal Phuket Yacht Club), a recently renovated 5-star resort of considerable fame, perched on the north side of the bay.
 The evening view from the hotel’s deck is unbeatable.

-There is secure anchorage in 10 metres either in front of a boutique resort or just to the east in front of a smaller bungalow resort.
-The access road passes underneath the Phuket Yacht Club.
+There is secure anchorage in 10 metres in front of a boutique resort or just to the east in front of a smaller bungalow resort.
+The access road passes underneath The Nai Harn resort.

 This deep, rocky bay nestles in a deep cleft in the mountainous north headland of Nai Harn, where anchorage is in about 12 metres.
 There is a small beach onshore with a restaurant, and only enough swinging room for two or three boats.